 - Vinyl is clearly a winner here.
 It’s easier to clean, cheaper and easily replaceable.
 In several other countries, they have begun using luxury vinyl over laminate flooring, which is waterproof and doesn’t break down easily.

 Check out some easy-to-maintain, affordable flooring options

-- A new entrant in this regard is cork flooring, which has been proven to be antimicrobial and water-resistant.
+- You should explored the new entrant, cork flooring, which has been proven to be antimicrobial and water-resistant.
 It’s also dust and allergy-resistant, making it perfect for the future home.

-- Are you still partial to tiles, there are antimicrobial/antibacterial ceramics that are offered by many manufacturers in India for floors and walls.
+- Are you still partial to tiles?
+Then there are antimicrobial/antibacterial ceramics that are offered by many manufacturers in India for floors and walls.

 Antimicrobial & allergen-free fabrics